 According to a study in the journal, Pediatrics, “Hospital nurseries and neonatal intensive care units have set a noise equivalent of 50 decibels on average over the course of an hour.”
 In comparison, “Canadian and U.S. occupational health and safety authorities have recommended a workplace limit of 85 decibels over eight hours for adults.”

-In response to the Pediatrics study, Dr. Merrill Wise, a Pediatric Sleep Specialist and Neurologist with the Methodist Sleep Center in Memphis, TN, and a board member at the American Academy of Sleep Medicine said the following, “This is a very worrisome and concerning paper, and it’s likely to lead to a re-examination of whether these devices are really in baby’s’ best interest.”
-Before reviewing the article, Wise said he likely would have told any parents considering a sound machine that he had no strong opinion on the matter,’ but now “he would be far more cautious.’
-He continues, ‘This paper has raised some very significant questions with regard to safety, and there is clearly a need for caution and for gathering more data,’ he said.”
+In response to the Pediatrics study, Dr. Merrill Wise, a Pediatric Sleep Specialist and Neurologist with the Methodist Sleep Center in Memphis, TN, and a board member of the American Academy of Sleep Medicine said the following, “This is a very worrisome and concerning paper, and it’s likely to lead to a re-examination of whether these devices are really in baby’s best interest.”
+Before reviewing the article, Wise said he likely would have told any parents considering a sound machine that he had no strong opinion on the matter, but now “he would be far more cautious.”
+He continues, “This paper has raised some very significant questions with regard to safety, and there is clearly a need for caution and for gathering more data.”

 The Marpac Dohm-DS, according to the company’s website, “has a volume range between 50-75 DB.
 This masks the majority of the quiet but annoying noises that disrupt our sleep, as well as some louder, more obnoxious tones.”

 Should the sound be continuous?